Last updated March 27th, 2023.

 Asia has lots of them.
 From innovative fintech firms to e-commerce businesses, Asian startups generally have fairer valuations, less competition, and greater chances of success than their western counterparts.

 You might disagree with our opinion that these five investments are better alternatives to gold.
-Indeed, the gold market will continue performing differently other type of assets and it’s worth having some amount of exposure to it.
+Indeed, gold will continue performing differently than other type of assets.

-The point remains: there are countless methods to diversify your assets and safeguard a portfolio against inflation.
+Either way, our point remains: there are countless methods to diversify your assets and safeguard a portfolio against inflation, and it doesn’t have to be buying gold!

 Skip the Next Western Recession